On the microstructure of higher-dimensional Reissner-Nordstr\"om black holes in quantum regime: Introduction

 In light of the realization that quantum gravity predicts corrections to classical thermodynamic variables, it is reasonable to assume that this thermodynamics which holds in both classical and quantum domains of spacetime geometry might be able to suggest the modifications to gravitational dynamics of Einstein equations.
 This is the very principle underlying the motivation of this work.
 However, the present work only investigates the modified thermodynamics including the phase transitions based on (non-)perturbative corrections to BH entropy \cite{Dabholkar:2011ec, Dabholkar:2014ema, Chatterjee:2020iuf}, without going to compute corrections to spacetime geometry.
 We discuss the consequences of these non-perturbative (exponential) and perturbative (logarithmic) corrections to a five-dimensional ($5$D) Reissner-Nordstr\"{o}m BH (RNBH).
-We address the question of thermodynamic (un-)stability via the information geometric approach.
+We address the question of thermodynamic (un-)stability via the information geometric approach.\\ It is well-known that usual picture of thermodynamics of BHs including the one via information geometric approach builds on the idea of fluctuations around equilibrium description.
+However, this equilibrium description breaks down when BHs attain quantum size, possibly around Planck scale \cite{Pourhassan:2022sfk}.
+Thus one needs a non-equilibrium description for BH thermodynamics \cite{Pourhassan:2022opb,Iso:2011gb}.
+Thus our study of thermodynamic phase trasitions should be taken in this sense.\\ It is crucial to mention here our choice of higher dimensions in this work leads to some rich behaviour for phase structure compared to the $4$D counterpart, as we shall see later.
+For $4$D case, earlier study has already been performed regarding modified thermodynamics under the impact of exponential corrections \cite{Pourhassan:2020yei}.
+However, as thermodynamic geometry offers more potent means to explore the phase structure, we will also analyze Ruppeiner geometry for $4$D RNBH and compare it with the $5$D case.
+Note that as we mentioned earlier our prime focus is on exponential case.

+The working principle we adhere to here involves a canonical ensemble-type approach having a constant charge with minuscule gravitational contributions.
+This helps us to differentiate classical and quantum regimes of geometry corresponding to non-extremal and extremal scenarios, respectively.
+Having carefully defined this, the regime of application for quantum corrections to BH entropy follows naturally.

 The paper is organized as follows.
 In Sec.\ref{sec:concepts}, we review the geometry of higher-dimensional RNBH and the modifications to BH entropy.
 Sec. \ref{sec:thermstability} details the stability analysis of $5$D RNBH based on modified heat capacity of a BH system.
 Sec. \ref{sec:Ruppgeometry} provides a discussion of Ruppeiner approach to thermodynamic geometry and hence we compute the associated curvature scalar for our system.
 The conclusion is drawn in Sec. \ref{sec:conclusion}.